 making it more accessible to people who don’t have a lot of cash lying around.

 And to make it even more appealing, Marcus promises to offer you the highest APY the bank offers for your CD within the first 10 days after you open the account, assuming you deposit at least $500 during that time.

-Offering a 1.76% APY, Discover is another great option for CD rates.
+Offering an APY of up to 3.1% APY, Discover is another great option for CD rates.
 However, its minimum deposit is $2,500, so it might not make sense to apply if you can get a better rate somewhere else with a lower deposit.

 Which CD should you choose?

 Before you decide which CD is best for you, ask yourself if getting one in the first place is your best option.

 “The only reason to ever consider a CD, even in good times, is when you have a definite plan for a chunk of your savings in a specific time frame,” says Brandy.
 “For example, you plan to pay off your car or house in six months.
 You don’t want that money to be at risk in the market.
 It’s really the only good use of CDs.”

 As you may have already noticed, each of these CDs is offered by direct banks, which operate mostly, if not completely, online.
 If you feel uncomfortable using a bank that doesn’t have brick-and-mortar branches you can visit, consider a traditional bank like BBVA, which offers a 1.50% APY and a minimum deposit of $500.